poolifier/poolifier/benchmarks/README.md

 To compare poolifier pools performance vs other pools performance we chose to use [hyperfine](https://github.com/sharkdp/hyperfine).
 We chose to use this tool because it allows to run isolated Node.js processes so each pool does not impact each other.

-- External pools with which we compared the poolifier results:
+- External pools with which we compare the poolifier results:

   - [piscina](https://github.com/piscinajs/piscina)
   - [tinypool](https://github.com/tinylibs/tinypool)